Apple confirms Mac transition to ARM CPUs, Rosetta 2 Intel emulation

 Initially, Apple will transition developers over to the new ARM chip using the same A12Z Bionic chip found in the latest 2020 iPad Pro.
 Released in March, the 2020 iPad Pro delivers around 10% better GPU performance than its 2018 predecessor, but much bigger changes are likely in store for the unnamed Mac-specific chips.
 It appears increasingly likely that those chips will have their own name, separate from the A-series branding of iPhone and iPad processors.

 To support old and new apps, Apple will use Rosetta 2, integrated emulation software, to enable ARM-based Macs to run Intel code.
 In the prior PowerPC to Intel transition, Apple used Rosetta to let PowerPC apps run with performance compromises on new Intel machines, but Apple says the performance should be much faster for Intel apps running on ARM Macs.
-Additionally, ARM Macs will be able to run iPadOS and iOS apps.
+Additionally, ARM Macs will be able to run unmodified iPadOS and iOS apps, however, Intel Macs will not be able to do so unless the iPadOS and iOS apps are updated.

 Apple says that it will ship its first ARM Mac by the end of 2020, and plans for a two-year full transition.
 It’s worth noting that similar language was used ahead of the Intel switchover in 2005, but Apple completed the move “ahead of schedule” in only a year.
-For now, developers will have access to an A12Z-based Mac mini Developer Transition Kit in the interim.
+In the interim, developers will have access to an A12Z-based Mac mini Developer Transition Kit.
 The machine will include 16GB of RAM and a 512GB SSD for storage, but will not be available to regular consumers.

 This just-for-developers platform follows the same strategy Apple employed with the Intel-based DTK 15 years ago, when it placed a small but powerful Pentium 4 motherboard inside its prior PowerMac G5 casing, and offered a custom Mac operating system — 10.4.1 — that could run PowerPC apps under emulation on Intel’s chips.
 While the first Intel Macs actually launched with superior, next-generation Core-series processors, the DTK let developers experience worst-case legacy app performance, and hopefully do better before the consumer Mac release.